bxparks/AceSegment/README.md

 The black LED modules manufactured by diymore.cc (shown above) contains a 10 nF capacitor and a 10k ohm pullup resistor on each of the `DIO` and `CLK` lines.
 This requires a `BIT_DELAY` of 100 microseconds.
+See [TM1637 Capacitor Removal](#Tm1637CapacitorRemoval) for instructions on how to remove these capacitors to allow the bit delay to be significantly lowered.

 The blue LED modules (shown above) seem to use much smaller filtering capacitors.
-These modules seem to work with a `BIT_DELAY` of 7 microseconds.
+These modules seem to work with a `BIT_DELAY` as low as 7 microseconds.

 <a name="Tm1637Module6"></a>
 #### TM1637 Module With 6 Digits